soundpaint/rp2040pio-docs/diagram.rst

 Recording
 ---------

+.. |cycle_button_ref| image:: images/cycle16x16.png

-Clock cycles to be recorded for the diagram view are triggered by selecting a number of cycles and then pressing the ``Emulate``button.
+Clock cycles to be recorded for the diagram view are triggered by selecting a number of cycles and then pressing the ``Cycle`` button
-Note that the Diagram Creator intentionally only records data when clock cycles are triggered explicitly from within the Diagram Creator.
+|cycle_button_ref|.
+Note that the Diagram Creator intentionally
+only records data when clock cycles are triggered explicitly from within the Diagram Creator.
 It does *not* record clock cycles that are triggered elsewhere, e.g. by the ``trace`` command from within a Monitor instance.
 The rationale behind this design is as follows:

 * The Diagram Creator requires time to process signal data while recording, and thus might miss clock cycles, if it would try to keep